-North Carolina is home to some of the nation's most significant military installations—Fort Liberty (formerly Fort Bragg), Camp Lejeune, Marine Corps Air Station Cherry Point, and Seymour Johnson Air Force Base, among others.
-With over 100,000 active-duty service members and hundreds of thousands of veterans, understanding how NC taxes military pay is essential for anyone stationed in or retiring to the Tar Heel State.
+North Carolina is home to some of the nation's largest military installations — Fort Liberty (formerly Fort Bragg), Camp Lejeune, MCAS Cherry Point, and Seymour Johnson AFB.
+With over 100,000 active-duty service members and hundreds of thousands of veterans, understanding how NC taxes military pay is essential for anyone stationed in or retiring to the state.
+This guide covers active-duty pay taxation, the Bailey Settlement exclusion for retirees, SCRA residency rules, VA disability exemptions, and veterans' property tax benefits.

 How Active-Duty Military Pay Is Taxed in NC